mcoblenz/Obsidian/solidity_user_guide/source/tutorial/blockchain.rst

    #.
 First, instantiate a contract on a blockchain.
    #.
 Then, clients can invoke transactions that were defined by the contract.

 You can use https://remix.ethereum.org to test your code in a test environment.
 Click "Solidity"; then click "New File"; then paste the code you want to test.
 In the sidebar, click the third icon to use the compiler, and click the fourth icon to deploy your contract and invoke transactions.
 When a contract is deployed, it is given an *address* at which it can receive invocations.
+In fact, every object reference is actually just an address.

 Built-in types
 ---------------